carpentries-incubator/hpc-intro/_episodes/14-modules.md

 ## Loading and Unloading Software

-To load a software module, use `module load`.
+To load a software Module, use `module load`.
 In this example we will use Python 3.

 Initially, Python 3 is not loaded.
 We can test this by using the `which`